Explosive letter claims Pope Francis helped cover up McCarrick sex abuse

 The allegations came as Francis wrapped-up a highly charged visit to Ireland, where he met with victims of clerical sex abuse as well as other abuses committed by Catholic officials and institutions.

-"None of us can fail to be moved by the stories of young people who suffered abuse, were robbed of their innocence," Francis said Sunday during a speech in Knock, west Ireland.
+"None of us can fail to be moved by the stories of young people who suffered abuse, were robbed of their innocence," Francis said Sunday during a speech in Knock, in western Ireland.

 "This open wound challenges us to be firm and decisive in the pursuit of truth and justice," he added.
 "I beg the Lord’s forgiveness for these sins and for the scandal and betrayal felt by so many others in God’s family."